WelCharJR/WelCharJR/README.md

-### Olá eu sou o Welington, e sou estudante de programação  👋
+### Hi 👋, I'm Welington

-- 🌱 Estou aprendendo python e outras linguagens backend
+- 🌱 I am studying python and other backend languages, to be a backend programmer in the future

 <div align="center">
   <a href="https://github.com/WelCharJR">